 Influential Moments in Computing

 During my life, many remarkable things have happened.
 Numerous software technologies and services that we take for granted today were invented.
 Some of them are not really that old, given how important they are today, some even became part of our language.
 The way we live today has changed substantially over the last 40 years due to software and technology.
 While many influential moments look like incremental steps, there were also absolutely disruptive changes.
+I assume our generation will never forget how Steve Jobs introduced the iphone and turned the mobile phone market upside down.
+My first interaction with Alexa was another moment I will always remember, as was not long ago my first interaction with generative AI systems.

 YANG Versioning Update